ppy/osu-wiki/news/2023/2023-11-22-project-loved-november-2023.md

 [![](/wiki/shared/news/2023-11-22-project-loved-november-2023/787750.jpg)](https://osu.ppy.sh/community/forums/topics/1848283)

-[NH22 - Corrosion](https://osu.ppy.sh/beatmapsets/787750#mania) by ::drunkenstein::{ user=4565389 } and [eZmmR](https://osu.ppy.sh/users/8647138)\
+[NH22 - Corrosion](https://osu.ppy.sh/beatmapsets/787750#mania) by ::drunkenstein::{ user=4565389 } and ::eZmmR::{ user=8647138 }\
 205 BPM, 3:22 | 8.05★, 8.51★, 10.16★\
 *description written by ::kadoen::{ user=12780575 }*

 The onslaught of mixed keycount LN continues with *Corrosion*!

-::drunkenstein::{ user=4565389 } and [eZmmR](https://osu.ppy.sh/users/8647138) present us with a spectacle of noodle patterns across both 4K and 7K, all accompanied by a classic Newgrounds nostalgia track by NightHawk22.
+::drunkenstein::{ user=4565389 } and ::eZmmR::{ user=8647138 } present us with a spectacle of noodle patterns across both 4K and 7K, all accompanied by a classic Newgrounds nostalgia track by NightHawk22.
 Both 4K difficulties have similar object counts — but don't be fooled, as \[Virtuoso\] (and especially its ending) is significantly harder than the OD0 \[Scattered Thoughts\].

 But let's turn our attention to the 7K \[Masterpiece\].
 Did you know eZmmR maps 7K as well?
 Well now you do!
 This is definitely not a beginner's work.
 The music, while important, takes a backstep behind a fantastic array of patterns: hybrid streams, trills, noodle sweeps, shields, reverse shields, everything in between and more, seamlessly transitioning from one to another over the intense synth, piano and guitar techno.